Castleween: Characters

+Development

+Wanadoo Edition announced the game in December 2001 under the name of Halloween, with Kalisto Entertainment handling development of the project.
+The PlayStation 2 version was planned for a December 2002 release, while the GameCube and Game Boy Advance versions would be released in 2003.
+Kalisto previously entered into a publishing deal with Wanadoo earlier in the year.

+During the game's development, Kalisto Entertainment filed for bankruptcy.
+This led to the project being put on limbo, which would lead to Wanadoo Edition hiring most of the development team to continue the project in-house, and as such, Kalisto is not credited in the final product.

+On 10 June 2002, DreamCatcher Interactive announced that they had entered into a publishing deal that would allow them to publish six of Wanadoo's titles in North America, including Castleween, which would be renamed to Spirits & Spells.
+The game was planned for a Winter 2003 release, and it would be a GameCube console exclusive over there.
+It was DreamCatcher's first title for the system.

 Reception

 The Game Boy Advance and GameCube versions received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, where the GBA version was ported and published by MTO on April 24, 2003, as Mahō no Pumpkin: Anne to Greg no Daibōken (魔法のパンプキン 〜アンとグレッグの大冒険〜, Mahō no Pankin 〜An to Gureggu no Daibōken〜), followed by the GameCube and PlayStation 2 ports on June 19, 2003, Famitsu gave the latter two console versions a score of 20 out of 40 each.
 Nintendo Power gave the GBA version an average review, over two months before it was released Stateside.